CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03f.md

 1. Establish an SSH connection to the IOS XE device.
 2. From the IOS XE device CLI, enter privileged EXEC mode, for example:

     ```
     csr1>enable
     csr1#
     ```

-3. Enter confugure mode, for example:
+3. Enter configure mode, for example:

     ```
     csr1# configure terminal
     Enter configuration commands, one per line.
 End with CNTL/Z.
     csr1(config)#
     ```

-4. IOx is a prerequisite for Guest Shell, so we need to turn on IOx, for example:
+4. IOx is a prerequisite for Guest Shell, so we need to turn on IOx with the `iox` command, for example:

     ```
-    csr1#iox
-    csr1#end
+    csr1(config)#iox
+    csr1(config)#end
+    csr1#
     ```

  5. It can take a few minutes for the IOx subsystem and process to start.
 Before continuing on, check to ensure IOx is running with the `show iox-service` command, for example:

     ```
     csr1#show iox-service
     Virtual Service Global State and Virtualization Limits: